Bucin Meaning In Bahasa

 [Ada apaan?] <--- This phrase is usually used when you want to know what just happened.

-[Pusing] in literal meaning means dizzy, headache.
+[Pusing] literally means dizzy or headache.
 [Pusing], in this context, is used figuratively, which means being confused and don't know what to do.

 [Ribet] means complicated.